CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

       - Calculates the sum of the entered integers using the Sum method.
       - Outputs the sum to the console.
       - There's no need to manually free memory in C# because it manages memory automatically.
-    - Overall, this C# code is equivalent to the provided C code and performs the same task of summing a user-defined number of integers.

 ## Task 2: Use GitHub Copilot to refactor the code